This expert is no longer a staff member at The Heritage Foundation.

-Luke Coffey is the director of the Allison Center for Foreign Policy Studies at The Heritage Foundation.
+Luke Coffey was the director of the Allison Center for Foreign Policy Studies at The Heritage Foundation.

-Coffey, named to the post in December 2015, oversees foreign policy and international affairs issues.
+Coffey, named to the post in December 2015, oversaw foreign policy and international affairs issues.
 Coffey previously was Heritage’s Margaret Thatcher fellow, focusing on relations between the United States and the United Kingdom and on the role of NATO and the European Union in transatlantic and Eurasian security.

 Before joining the think tank’s Margaret Thatcher Center for Freedom in 2012, Coffey had served at the UK Ministry of Defence since 2010 as senior special adviser to then-British Defence Secretary Liam Fox.

 Coffey, a U.S. Army veteran, was the first non-UK citizen appointed by the Prime Minister to provide advice to senior British ministers.
 Among his duties was helping shape British defense policy in relation to transatlantic security, NATO, the European Union, and Afghanistan.

 Coffey previously worked in the House of Commons as an adviser on defense and security issues for the Conservative Party.
 He helped develop and implement policy initiatives on security and defense matters, in particular drafting the defense section of the party’s 2010 election manifesto.